great-expectations/great_expectations/docs/guides/miscellaneous/migration_guide.md

 ## Migrating to the Batch Request (V3) API

 The V3 API will soon become the preferred method of interacting with GE beginning with version 0.14, so we highly recommend that you migrate to working with the V3 API as soon as possible.

-The migration involves two parts: first using an automated CLI tool to upgrade the config file and Data Stores, and second,  manually upgrading Datasources and Checkpoints.
+The migration involves two parts: first, using an automated CLI tool to upgrade the config file and Data Stores, and second, manually upgrading Datasources and Checkpoints.
 To begin the migration from the V2 to the V3 API, please do the following:

 ### Check configuration using Great Expectations CLI